MGTBench: Benchmarking Machine-Generated Text Detection: Preliminary and Related Work

 \subsection{Machine-Generated Text Detection}

-To address the above-mentioned issues, researchers have developed various MGT detection methods.
+To address the above-mentioned issues, researchers have developed various MGT detection methods~\cite{SBCAHWRW19,GSR19,MLKMF23,GZWJNDYW23,PSARKBJV23,BAA08,UMLZL21,ULSL20,ZHRBFRC19,IDCE20}.
 Current detection methods can be divided into two categories, i.e., metric-based methods and model-based methods.
 Generally speaking, metric-based methods leverage pre-trained LLMs to process the text and extract distinguishable features from it, e.g., the rank or entropy of each word in a text conditioned on the previous context.
-In this paper, we consider 6 metric-based detection methods, including Log-Likelihood, Rank, Log-Rank, Entropy, GLTR, and DetectGPT.
+In this paper, we consider eight metric-based detection methods, including Log-Likelihood, Rank, Log-Rank, Entropy, GLTR, DetectGPT, LRR, and NPR.

 \mypara{Log-Likelihood~\cite{SBCAHWRW19}} This approach leverages a language model to measure the token-wise log probability.
 Concretely, given a text, we average the token-wise log probability of each word to generate a score for this text.
 Note that a larger score denotes the text is more likely to be machine-generated.